-When it comes to photograph collecting, the options are virtually endless.
+When it comes to collecting photographs, the options are virtually endless.
 Collections can focus on topics from babies to brides and historic places to famous people along with other clever categories collectors come up with as they're duly inspired.
 Most commonly, however, photo collections catalog family memories.
 Whether a collector is acquainted with the people in a photo collection or not, there are some important things to know about making printed images last for future generations.

 Claire Maxwell, a director of the Williamson County Historical Commission located in Central Texas, often talks with groups about photographic preservation.
-In her informative presentations to historical societies, genealogical groups, museums and non-profit organizations, she emphasizes proper identification, handling and storage.
+In her informative presentations to historical societies, genealogical groups, museums, and non-profit organizations, she emphasizes proper identification, handling, and storage.

-Starting with Identification
+Starting With Identification

 To aid in identification, write as many details as possible on the back of each photo you own, including who is in the picture, where it was taken, the date, and the ages of the people in the photo.
 Any other information, such as a description of an occasion or special event, will be appreciated by those who might own the photo in the future.

 Maxwell notes that using a ballpoint pen to label photos, especially modern examples, should be avoided.
 Photo paper often has a plastic coating that keeps the ink from being absorbed into the paper so it easily bleeds onto other surfaces.
 Bearing down on the photo to make sure the ink adheres can break the seal and dent the photo as well.

 Instead, she advises her audiences to invest in a permanent marker available at photo supply stores but suggests making sure the ink is dry before stacking photos to avoid messy transferring.